Gustaf Fröding

 Poet, writer.

-Gustaf Fröding was born at Alsters Manor in Värmland and was through his family deeply anchored in the life of the mill and manor.
-He came to Uppsala in 1880 and lived on Övre Slottsgatan 13 and completed one single exam.
-Fröding joined the radical circles of the association Verdandi and wrote parodic poems and comrades songs.
+Gustaf Fröding was born at Alsters manor in Värmland and was deeply rooted in Värmland's mill and manor life through his family.
+He came to Uppsala in 1880 and lived at Övre slottsgatan 13 in a farmhouse and took a single exam.
+Fröding joined the radical circles of the Verdandi association and wrote parodic poems and comradely songs.

-He returned to Karlstad where he, after writing notices in various newspapers, was employed at the Karlstad newspaper.
-An inheritance in 1888 resulted in financial independence and Fröding left his employment.
+He returned to Karlstad where, after writing notices in various newspapers, he was employed by Karlstadstidningen.
+An inheritance in 1888 brought financial independence and Fröding left his employment.

-Between 1889 and 1890 Fröding resided on a treatment establishment in Görlitz due to mental illness.
-There he experienced his first major creative period, when the main part of his debut poetry collection Gitarr och Dragharmonika was completed and made him the most important poet in Sweden.
+Between 1889 and 1890, Fröding spent time in a 'mental institution' in Görlitz due to mental problems.
+It was there that he experienced his first major creative period, when the bulk of his debut collection of poems, Gitarr och dragharmonika, was completed, making him Sweden's foremost poet at the time.

 Here I lie lazy, like a spoiled son